Inflect logo

 FactorRating / DataNotes

-Power Cost$0.06/kWh – as of 2023Significantly below the U.S. national average, lowering operational costs.
+Power Cost$0.06/kWh – as of 2023Significantly below the national average, providing a key operational cost advantage.

-Disaster RiskModerate (37.13) – as of September 2025Very low overall score, with manageable risks from specific weather events.
+Disaster RiskModerate (37.13 Score) – as of September 2025Very low national risk profile; primary risks are well-understood severe weather events.

-Sales Tax6.00% (Kentucky) – as of Midyear 2025Data center-specific exemptions can offset this for qualifying projects.
+Sales Tax6.00% – as of Midyear 2025Data center-specific exemptions can offset this general state sales tax.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct, in-market public cloud on-ramps in Louisville (as of September 2025).
-High-performance, low-latency access to providers like AWS, Google Cloud, and Microsoft Azure is achieved through private network extensions to major hubs like Nashville, Columbus, or Chicago.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Louisville, as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure via dedicated circuits to primary hubs such as Chicago or Nashville.

 Power Analysis

-Power Grid Reliability: The electrical grid serving Louisville's primary commercial and industrial zones is well-engineered and stable.
-Data centers in the area are supported by redundant power feeds from multiple substations, ensuring high levels of uptime for mission-critical operations.
+Power Grid Reliability: The power grid supporting the Louisville area is well-engineered for industrial use.
+Data centers in the region typically have access to redundant power feeds from separate substations, ensuring high levels of uptime.

 Market Access, Business & Tax Climate